aaronkyle/social-development/data/social-indicator-data-sources.md

 #### [European Telework Online](http://www.eto.org.uk/eustats/index.htm)

 A range of statistics relating to information technology in EU and other selected countries.
 Topics include: telecommunication and penetration; relative prices of telecommunications; economic indicators; employment indicators; information and communications markets and trends.
-[NOTE: While Europe is not a target-area for my analysis, the variables tracked in these datasets might offer inspiration for refining how social development can or ought to be measured.]

 #### [Eurostat](http://europa.eu.int/comm/eurostat/) (Statistical Office of
 the European Communities)

-Site includes a thematic database, with such themes as: economics and finance; population and social conditions; industry, trade and services; agriculture, forestry and fisheries; external trade; transport, etc. [NOTE: While Europe is not a target-area for my analysis, the variables tracked in these datasets might offer inspiration for refining how social development can or ought to be measured.]
+Site includes a thematic database, with such themes as: economics and finance; population and social conditions; industry, trade and services; agriculture, forestry and fisheries; external trade; transport, etc.

 #### [GenderStats - Database of Gender Statistics](http://devdata.worldbank.org/genderstats/)